cgq-qgc/HydroSensorReader/docs/README.md

-This project aims to provide a simple way to read scientific files produced by any kind of probe, sensor, or anything used specifically in hydrogeology.
+This project aims to provide a simple way to read scientific files produced by any kind of probe, sensor, or anything used in hydrogeology.

 ## Installation